c++ - Releasing memory space allocated by new using free() -

 as usage of free() defined in conjunction memory allocated using malloc() function family.

-as far concerning tag applied (original) question, since c doesn't support delete or new asking c language pretty useless.
+as far concerning c tag applied (original) question, since c doesn't support delete or new asking c language pretty useless.

 Comments